osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 By doing this, human thinking is literally a type of symbol manipulation, which led Newell and Simon to state outright:

 <blockquote>
-    We can postulate that the processes going on inside the subject’s skin – involving sensory organs, neural tissue, and muscular movements controlled by the neural signals – are also symbol-manipulating processes; that is, patterns in various encodings can be detected, recorded, transmitted, stored, copied, and so on, by the mechanisms of this system.[3]
+    We can postulate that the processes going on inside the subject’s skin – involving sensory organs, neural tissue, and muscular movements controlled by the neural signals – are also symbol-manipulating processes; that is, patterns in various encodings can be detected, recorded, transmitted, stored, copied, and so on, by the mechanisms of this system.<sup><a href="#footnote5">[5]</a></sup>
 </blockquote>

 #### Examples

 Let's look at a few very simplified examples to see this sort of theory in action.

-One good example of adopting a computational model of the mind, as something that stores and processes information, is George Miller's hypothesis that working memory was around seven items[6].
+One good example of adopting a computational model of the mind, as something that stores and processes information, is George Miller's hypothesis that working memory was around seven items<sup><a href="#footnote6">[6]</a></sup>.
 For example, suppose you are at the park and want to memorize several things you see, taken as the following set:  $\text{\{cat, dog, apple, sky, tree, fruit, person, car\}}$

 The average person will not be able to memorize these in a short-term, working memory way, given that the set contains 8 items.